Stop Polluting Bellingham Now

 • MHF’s (Mulit-Hearth Furnaces) burn dirty when overloaded and create Carbon Monoxide directly floating into our city

-• CO suggests overfeeding the furnace
+• CO suggests they are overfeeding the furnace

-• Stormwater sludge carries rubber tire dust, brake pad particles, PFAS, oils, heavy metals, pharmaceuticals, pesticides, endocrine-disrupting chemicals and more.
+• Stormwater sludge carries rubber, tire dust, brake pad particles, PFAS, oils, heavy metals, pharmaceuticals, pesticides, endocrine-disrupting chemicals and more.
 Read more here.

 • A low-temp incinerator like Bellingham’s mean these don’t go away and instead make their way into our community in the air.